MaxwellChegbe/rust-memory-allocator/README.md

 This repository is a collection of memory allocator implementations written in Rust.
 My goal is to move from simple allocation like Bumps to more complex, production-ready designs while documenting the underlying systems concepts.

 ## Project Goal
 To understand memory management by building it from scratch.
-This project focuses on the "why" of memory layout—alignment requirements, pointer arithmetic, and cache efficiency—rather than just using high-level abstractions.
+This project focuses on the "why" of memory layout alignment requirements, pointer arithmetic, and cache efficiency, rather than just using high-level abstractions.

 ## Implementations